ibm-cloud-docs/FileStorage/faqs.md

 {: support}

 Look at your list of {{site.data.keyword.filestorage_short}} in the customer portal.
 You can see a lock icon next to the volume name for the volumes that are encrypted.

-## If I purchased nonencrypted {{site.data.keyword.filestorage_short}} in a data center that was upgraded for encryption, can I encrypt my {{site.data.keyword.filestorage_short}}?
-{: faq}
-{: #encryptupgrade}
-{: support}

-{{site.data.keyword.filestorage_short}} that was provisioned before a data center upgrade can't be encrypted.
-New {{site.data.keyword.filestorage_short}} that was provisioned in upgraded data centers is automatically encrypted.
-It's automatic, not a provisioning setting that can be selected or cleared.
-Data on nonencrypted storage can be encrypted by creating a new volume, then copying the data to the new encrypted volume with host-based migration.
-For more information, see [Migrating {{site.data.keyword.filestorage_short}}](/docs/FileStorage?topic=FileStorage-migratestorage).

-## How do I know whether I'm provisioning {{site.data.keyword.filestorage_short}} in an upgraded data center?
-{: faq}
-{: #upgradedcenter}
-{: support}

-In the {{site.data.keyword.filestorage_short}} order form, all upgraded data centers are denoted with an asterisk (`*`).
-During the ordering process, you're given an indication that you're provisioning storage with encryption.
-When the storage is provisioned, you can see an icon in the storage list that shows that volume as encrypted.

-All encrypted volumes and file shares are provisioned in upgraded data centers only.
-You can find a full list of upgraded data centers and available features [here](/docs/FileStorage?topic=FileStorage-selectDC).

 ## How can I find the correct mount point for my {{site.data.keyword.filestorage_short}}?
 {: #mountpoint}